SynthX-Multi/DiscoMine-v2/Setup.md

 Check that:

-- `index.js` is set as the startup file.
+* `index.js` is set as the startup file.
-- Your `.env` file has been uploaded.
+* Your `.env` file has been uploaded.
-- Every value in `.env` has been updated.
+* Every value inside `.env` has been updated.
-- All project files were uploaded correctly.
+* All project files were uploaded successfully.

 ---

 # ✅ You're All Set!

-Your DiscoMine bot is now fully configured and running on your preferred Discord bot hosting provider.
+Your DiscoMine bot is now configured and running.

-This guide used **Quaxly Hosting** as an example, but the same deployment process is similar on most Node.js Discord bot hosting services.
+Although this guide uses **Quaxly Hosting** as an example, the same deployment process works for most Node.js Discord bot hosting providers.

+Enjoy using DiscoMine! 🎉